Mount Sacred Heart

 The present community at Sacred Heart on the Lake includes (L-R) Sr. Emmanuel Shoaf, who manages the grounds; Sr. Mary Veronica Sabelli, who teaches at Holy Apostles College and Seminary; Sr. Dominic Joseph Valla, a pastoral associate at St. Patrick Parish in East Hampton; and Sr. Jerilyn Hunihan, a Chaplain with the Connecticut Department of Corrections.

 The mission at St. Raphael Parish in Bridgeport, CT was established in 1937 when the sisters were sent to help with catechetical and parish work for the Italian population of Bridgeport.
 In 1960 when St. Raphael School opened, the sisters began serving as administrators and teachers in the parish school.
-Today St. Raphael School is an ethnically diverse diocesan school—one of the six Bridgeport schools in the "Cathedral Education Cluster."
+Starting with the 2013-14 school year, St. Raphael School was incorporated into the new "Cathedral Academy" which features two campuses: the St. Raphael Campus which is the lower school, and the St. Augustine Campus, the upper school.

-Members of the Apostle community at St. Raphael Convent are (front row) Sr. Deborah Lopez, Principal at St. Raphael School; Sr. Lisa Florio, faculty member at St. Raphael School; (back row) Sr. Mary Grace Walsh, Deputy Superintendent of Schools, Diocese of Bridgeport Office for Education; Sr. Angela Gertsema, faculty member at St. Raphael School; and Sr. Christine Rattini.
+Members of the Apostle community at St. Raphael Convent are Sr. Deborah Lopez, Principal at the St. Raphael lower school; Sr. Lisa Florio, faculty member at the St. Augustine upper school; Sr. Mary Grace Walsh, Superintendent of Schools, Diocese of Bridgeport Office for Education; and Sr. Angela Gertsema, faculty member at the lower school.

 The Apostles were invited to serve in St. Joseph Parish in Shelton in 2006 by the pastor, Fr.
 Chris Walsh.

-The community includes (L-R) Sr. Carolyn Carlisano, teacher at St. Joseph School; Sr. Ruth Aubrey, an Administrative Assistant in the Office of Clergy for the Diocese of Bridgeport; Sr. Rita Petrarca, Pastoral Associate for the Parish and Archivist for the Apostles' U.S. Province; and Sr. Nancy Strillacci, Program Director in the Office of Clergy for the Diocese of Bridgeport.
+The community includes (L-R) Sr. Carolyn Carlisano, teacher at St. Joseph School; Sr. Ruth Aubrey, an Administrative Assistant in the Office of Clergy for the Diocese of Bridgeport; Sr. Nancy Strillacci, Program Director in the Office of Clergy for the Diocese of Bridgeport. and Sr. Rita Petrarca, Pastoral Associate for the Parish and Archivist for the Apostles' U.S. Province.

 Immaculate Heart of Mary